foxrp/rippled-php/README.md

 [![Latest Unstable Version](https://poser.pugx.org/matthiasnoback/badges/v/unstable.png)](https://packagist.org/packages/matthiasnoback/badges)

 This is a PHP library for communicating with the XRP Ledger.

+In addition wrapping the API, it validates method/transaction parameters normalizes the API responses.

 Refer to the [API Documentation](https://developers.ripple.com/rippled-api.html) in the [Ripple Developer Portal](https://developers.ripple.com/) for methods, parameters, and expected responses.